jeffreyepsteinfiles/epstein-files-archive/README.md

 They are deleting/redacting mentions of "Trump" see https://github.com/beak2825/epstein-files-archive/commit/ae6e32bed1d135dcb3c14e84795cad1faf8ef5f5 and https://github.com/beak2825/epstein-files-archive/commit/71f55ba47d72d428fbdbb7f5c8e47e830dd22688
 As you can see the amount of mentions is now 4731 instead of 4732

+EFTA00020685 has been modified, but no new changes are visually shown, the text pixels is slightly shifted, someone check the binary data, [old](https://copyparty.vvv.systems/DOJ%20Epstein%20Files/extracted/VOL00008/IMAGES/0004/EFTA00020685.pdf), [new](https://www.justice.gov/epstein/files/DataSet%208/EFTA00020685.pdf)
 The DOJ does not update the .zip files after they are posted it seems, so if a document is updated use the zip files.
 They unredacted part of a file 3 hours after @RepThomasMassie spotlighted it EFTA00173201
 They deleted all mentions of "Juan Ruiz Toro"  EFTA00031428 EFTA00009897